-PE encourages psychomotor learning in a play or movement exploration setting to promote health.
-PE focuses on developing physical fitness and the ability to perform and enjoy day-to-day physical activities with ease.
-Learners also develop skills necessary to participate in a wide range of activities, such as soccer, basketball, or swimming.
-Regular PE classes prepare learners to be physically and mentally active, fit, and healthy into adulthood.
-PE helps students develop social skills, for example, team sports help them learn to respect others; contribute to a team goal and socialise as a productive member of a team.
+Within our school PE is the most diverse and cross-curricular lesson that all our children can engage within.
+Our PE sessions encourage psychomotor learning in a play or movement exploration setting to promote health, develop physical fitness and the ability to perform and enjoy day-to-day physical activities with ease.
+Learners also develop skills necessary to participate in a wide range of activities including swimming, games, gymnastics, dance, outdoor education and fundamentals.
+Weekly PE sessions prepare learners to be physically and mentally active, fit, and healthy.
+Sessions are developed to help students develop social skills, for example, team sports help them learn to respect others; contribute to a team goal and socialise as a productive member of a team.
 PE contributes to each child’s total growth and development.

-In key stage three, learners are assessed against Flight Paths which are a breakdown of P scales and National Curriculum year expectations.
+In Key Stage Three, learners are assessed against Flight Paths.
 Learners are placed onto a pathway dependent on their PE development; ensuring personalised learning.

 - Volunteering section: 3 months

 - Learners also have to do 3 more months (additional) in one of the Volunteering, Physical or Skills sections.

 - Learners in key stage 4 also complete tailored accreditation further developing their physical skills, fitness and understanding of the body.

 Key Stage 4 also access a tailored PE accreditation.

 Learners from early years to Key stage 2 access swimming at least two half terms each year.
 Landgate have their own Swimming learning ladder were learners achievements can be assessed and captured.